 Volunteering for Meals on Wheels is a meaningful experience for volunteers and your time has a profound impact on homebound seniors.
 Volunteers can help pack meals or deliver meals to the door at lunchtime, Monday through Friday.

 Keystone’s Meals on Wheels is more than just a meal.
 We have dedicated volunteers from the community who personally deliver the meals and oftentimes will stay for a chat.
+All volunteers are required to wear masks and social distance while delivering to ensure everyone’s safety, and we currently doing contactless delivery for the safety of our volunteers and seniors.
 This friendly visit by a caring volunteer not only reduces isolation, but the visit is also an important safety check for some of our frail seniors.
 We have countless stories of the volunteers noticing the customer doesn’t “seem themselves” and actions taken that have led to life saving measures.

 A Keystone Added Value Service

 We believe helping a senior remain living in their home is an essential part of our work.
 That is why we offer a home visit for new Meals on Wheels customers.
+During the COVID pandemic, home visits are being conducted over the phone.
 This intake visit is a free home visit with an experienced staff member who will check to see how the program is working for the customer, answer any questions about the program and discuss other community resources that might be of assistance.
 This might include making referrals to our other senior programs or help finding transportation, home care or companion services.

 Why Choose Meals on Wheels?

 Meals on Wheels offers great food and flexibility.
 The connection to community volunteers and Keystone staff makes this program truly unique.
 The cost of Meals on Wheels is based on a sliding fee scale.